planetfederal/exchange-documentation/source/editing/index.rst

 Edit point geometries on the map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Point layers can be one of two types: simple points and multipoints.
-For simple points, there is one point per feature.
-Multipoints can have one or more points per feature.
+For simple points, there is one point per feature, and multipoints can have one or more points per feature.

 #.
 Click a point feature on the map to open the feature info box.

 #.
 Click the :guilabel:`Edit Geometry` button.
-This will open the `Drawing Geometry` dialog at the top of the screen.
+This will open the Drawing Geometry dialog at the top of the screen.
 Your selected feature will be highlighted in blue.

 #.
-Click and Drag the feature to a new location
+Click and drag the feature to a new location

 #.
 Click the :guilabel:`Accept Feature` button to save the new feature location.
 Click the :guilabel:`Cancel` button to cancel your edit.